Frequently Asked Questions

 Do you accept health insurance?

 Yes.
-We are in-network with many major plans.
+We are in-network with many major plans and some OHP plans.
 Please contact us or check your benefits before booking.
 You will be responsible for any co-pays, deductibles, or uncovered services.

 Do you offer cash-pay options?

 Yes.
 We offer a base rate for acupuncture-only sessions.
-You may choose to add additional therapies such as cupping or bodywork for a personalized and enhanced experience, at an additional fee.
+You may choose to add additional bodywork modalities (like cupping, gua sha, or myofascial release) for a personalized and enhanced experience, at an additional fee.

 Do I need a referral?